raffaeleflorio/ticket-service/README.md

 # ticket-service

-This is a demo project that integrates [ButterCMS](https://buttercms.com) with Quarkus.
-It mimics an event ticketing platform.
+This is a demo project that integrates [ButterCMS](https://buttercms.com) with [Quarkus](https://quarkus.io).
+It mimics a ticketing platform on which clients can book tickets for events added by editor through Butter.

 ## Running the application in dev mode